DIABETES

 About Diabetes

 Diabetes is a chronic health condition that affects how the body metabolizes nutrients.
 It results in too much glucose (sugar) in the bloodstream.
 Over time, this can cause serious health problems by damaging vital tissues and organs.
 Most people with diabetes have a shorter life expectancy than people without this disease.
-The Centers for Disease Control (CDC) estimates about 2 in 5 adults in the USA will develop diabetes during their lifetime, more than 37 million Americans of all ages (about 11% of the US population) have diabetes today and an additional 96 million adults (more than 1 in 3) have prediabetes, glucose levels that are higher than normal but not high enough to be classified as diabetes.
+The Centers for Disease Control (CDC) estimates about 2 in 5 adults in the US will develop diabetes during their lifetime, more than 37 million Americans of all ages (about 11% of the US population) have diabetes today and an additional 96 million adults (more than 1 in 3) have prediabetes, glucose levels that are higher than normal but not high enough to be classified as diabetes.
 Diabetes is also one of the largest economic burdens on the health care system, with $1 out of every $4 in US health care costs being spent on caring for people with diabetes.

 Beta cells are found in the pancreas and are responsible for the synthesis and secretion of insulin.
 Insulin is a hormone that helps the body use glucose for energy and helps control blood glucose levels.
 In patients with diabetes, beta-cell mass and function are diminished, leading to insufficient insulin secretion and elevated glucose levels (hyperglycemia).